tytydraco/yessleep/out/I_See_Demons_Behind_My_Eyes.md

 I had to go get stitches for my wounds, the doctors asking me repeatedly if I had done this to myself, as the wound on my arm was inflicted with a razor blade in a self harm manner.

-I swore up and down that I had not, and made up a story but an accident with a box cutter, in order to avoid being 5150ed.
+I swore up and down that I had not, and made up a story about an accident with a box cutter, in order to avoid being 5150ed.

 The worst part was, I didn't even own a single razor blade in my house.
 I would occasionally trim with an electric razor, though even that felt like why bother nowadays, but I never clean shaved and hadn't in probably close to two decades.